Mosej/tidyData.wk4/README.md

  for more infomationa about the original data visit http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

  the dataset includes:
+ ##Run_analysis.R script
+ this code when run in r studio or terminal when the working directory is the data directory, will load the features data  which will later be used as column names for the measurements it will read data from the test folder, ie. read from ./test. subject(subjest_test), activity(y_test), measurments(x_test) & bind the data and then read data from the train folder, ie. from ./train. subject(subjest_train), activity(y_train), measurments(x_train) & bind it will merge train and test, extract measure of means and std for each measurement, using diplyr chain add row indexes, gathering, separate measurment and spread mean and std into columns using Tidyr

+use reshape to create averages for variables, activities and subjects after transforming them, reshape using dcast and finally write to text file

+add descriptive names to the activities.
  README.md

  CODEBOOK.txt which explains the different variables in the data